moses-kolawole/moses-kolawole-Traffic-Light-with-7-Segment-Counter-Arduino-Project/README.md

 # Traffic Light with 7-Segment Counter – Arduino Project

 ## Overview
-This project simulates a traffic light system using red, yellow, and green LEDs.
-A one-digit 7-segment display counts seconds for each traffic light phase, demonstrating sequencing and timing in Arduino projects.
+This project is a traffic light system using red, yellow, and green LEDs.
+A one-digit 7-segment display counts seconds for each light phase.
+It shows how traffic lights sequence and how timing works using Arduino.

 ## Objective
 - Learn to control multiple digital outputs simultaneously